-In general, only a spouse, a registered domestic partner, or a blood relative such as a child or grandchild could potentially make an inheritance claim to a person’s estate, and it would be up to state courts to determine how to distribute a person’s property among those making a valid claim.
+In general, only a spouse, registered domestic partner, or blood relative such as a child or grandchild can make an inheritance claim to a person’s estate.
+It is up to state courts to determine how to distribute a person’s property among those making a valid claim.

 The Importance of a Will

-Although it is possible for a spouse and blood relatives to make a claim to a loved one’s estate not covered by a will, it is far easier for everyone involved if the deceased has prepared a will prior to their death.
+It is possible for a spouse and blood relatives to make a claim to a loved one’s estate not covered by a will, but it is far easier for everyone involved if the deceased has prepared a will prior to their death.

 What is Community Property?

 The special relationship of joint ownership of property between spouses is referred to as community property.
 In some states, the claim of community property rights can supersede even declarations made within a will.

 People who make a will should be aware that if they live in a state that acknowledges community property rights, their spouse is legally entitled to half of their earnings and property accrued during their marriage.
 These states include:

 In other words, upon the death of any person living in the states listed above, their spouse may contest a will if it does not specify that they receive the full 50% of community property to which they are entitled to, by state law.
 Alaska is an opt-in community property state, which simply means spouses may or may not opt to have their property considered as community property.

 In all other states, spouses may still contest a will and, in general, have the right to claim 30% of their deceased spouse’s property.

 In summary, for those living in community property states, it’s important to draw up a will in a manner that will honor a spouse’s community property rights in order to avoid causing conflict.